Keyboard shortcuts

 Batched Write

-In multi-raft, multiple shards process write requests.
+In Multi-Raft, multiple shards process write requests independently.
 Conceptually, each shard maintains its own log for entry insertion.

 Having a physically independent log for each shard isn’t efficient as each write requires a transaction to persist the data on the storage.

-However, an optimization technique called "batching" can be used.
+However, an optimization technique called “batched write” can be used.
 Here, each shard maintains a virtual log, and the entries are temporarily queued in a shared queue.
 These queued entries are then processed in a single transaction, reducing the number of transactions.

 This approach often presents a throughput versus latency dilemma.
-However, this implementation increases throughput without sacrificing latency.
+However, Sorock’s implementation increases throughput without much sacrificing latency.

 graph LR